celestiaorg/docs/nodes/instantiate-testnet.md

 `$HOME/.celestia-appd/config/gentx` and use them to create the final `genesis.json` file.

-Once you added the gentx files of all the particpants, run the following command:
+Once you added the gentx files of all the participants, run the following command:

 ```sh
 celestia-appd collect-gentxs